way2smrt/OpenGL-Maze-Game/README.md

 # Unity-Strike
-A simple game made in Java, with LWJGL and Slick.
+A simple game made in Java, with LWJGL3.
 First time making an actual project with Java and GitHub, doing my best!

 Unity-Strike is going to be a 2d, side scrolling sci-fi action game.